The theme for the Science on the Swan 2021 is Driving Translational Research – Embedding Research and Innovation in Health Care.

 Hot Topics in Life Course and Development

-The 2015 Conference was held on the 21 – 23 April.
-It focused on the human life cycle – from pre-pregnancy, to the developing brain (and relating to conditions such as ADHD, Autism and early school performance), through to our microbiome and bacteria which co-habit our bodies, and finally to how and why metabolic disease, diabetes, and obesity develop and how they might be prevented.
+Science on the Swan 2015 covered a variety of topics including the human life cycle – from pre-pregnancy, to the developing brain (and relating to conditions such as ADHD, Autism and early school performance), our microbiome and bacteria which co-habit our bodies, as well as how and why metabolic disease, diabetes and obesity develop and how they might be prevented.